ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-29.md

 An image caption is no longer automatically showed up when selecting the image widget.
 Its visibility can now be toggled with a {@link module:image/imagecaption/toggleimagecaptioncommand~ToggleImageCaptionCommand} executed by the `toggleImageCaption` button, both registered by the {@link module:image/imagecaption~ImageCaption} plugin.
 The button is added to the default image toolbar in all of the {@link builds/guides/overview#available-builds predefined editor builds}.

 <info-box>
 To provide a valid HTML data output, an image caption is supported for the block images only.
-Adding a caption to an inline image results in conversion the block image.
+Adding a caption to an inline image results in its conversion into a block image.
 </info-box>

 ## Image styles